 How to talk to kids about tragedy

+An elementary school in Texas.
+A high school shooting in Michigan.
+The largest massacre in US history in Las Vegas.
 The shooting at Columbine.
-The devastation of Hurricane Katrina.
+Mass shootings in public places.
+The war in Ukraine.
+The devastation of Hurricane Katrina, Irma and Harvey.
 The Tornadoes of Moore, Oklahoma.
 The school shooting at Sandy Hook Elementary School.
 The terrorist attack on 911.
 The terrorist attack in Paris, France.
 The mass shooting in Orlando.
 All terrible tragedies, and if your child has heard about these events, you may be wondering how to talk to your kids about tragedy.

 With social media such a huge part of our life now, events like this are widely publicized.
 You are hardly able to turn on the TV or read through a Facebook feed without seeing reports.
-Many of our kids will see photos or hear about all the people that lost their homes or their lives in the storm.
+Many of our kids will see reports or at the very least hear about the kids recently killed in Texas.

 My advice?
 How will I handle these conversations?
 I am not totally sure, but here are a few things I think—-